5 Tips to Optimize Your Warehouse Space

 2. Managing Warehouse Space

 Designing a warehouse storage system takes a lot of planning and strategizing, and you may always need to adjust over time.
-However, American Surplus provides professional CAD layouts that can help make this process more manageable and with the ability to see the big picture, you can make calculated decisions about which types of storage equipment to invest in, whether it be pallet rack, steel shelving, mezzanines, pick modules, conveyor systems, etc. The main idea to focus on, is creating as much usable space within your warehouse as possible, both on the ground, as well as vertical space.
+However, American Surplus provides professional CAD layouts that can help make this process more manageable and, with the ability to see the big picture, you can make calculated decisions about which types of storage equipment to invest in, whether it be pallet rack, steel shelving, mezzanines, pick modules, conveyor systems, etc. The main idea to focus on is creating as much usable space within your warehouse as possible, both on the ground and vertically.
 A key piece of equipment that we offer is installing a mezzanine, which can essentially double the size of a given space.